fluid-lab/MyL3-External-Data/README.md

 Access of OAuth 2.0 should be given to https://developers.google.com as I explained in fitness key set up part.

 ### Few Global Variables explained
-Upto this point our global Variable "myL3" contains 3 API keys 1 client_id(OAuth), two variable's names myL3.oneTimeWeatherData and myL3.isMapAvailable variables.
+Upto this point our global object "myL3" contains 4 API keys 1 client_id(OAuth), a variable named myL3.oneTimeWeatherData.

-myL3.oneTimeWeatherData is used to get store the weather data retrieved so that it can be used in other parts without making the API call again.
+myL3.oneTimeWeatherData stores the weather data retrieved so that, it can be used in other parts without making the API call again.

 ### Disconnect users:
 To test OAuth prompt which is shown to take api permission more than once: Don’t clear browser history and data.
 Instead you should use GoogleAuth.signOut() or GoogleAuth.disconnect() in browser console to sign out the user from MyL3.
 Because GoogleAuth is a global variable.